resteasy/resteasy-examples/resteasy-spring-undertow/README.md

-# Spring and RESTEasy Undertow Embedded Server
+# Demo Of Undertow Embedded Spring Container

 Example of using RESTEasy with: